Capital Gains Taxes (Schedule D on 1040, Form 1099-B, Form 8949)

 Form 1040

 The form 1040 is used by people earning in the US for filing their annual income tax return.
-This forms has a lot of sections, but Schedule D is used for reporting the capital gains and losses.
+This form has a lot of sections, but Schedule D is used for reporting the capital gains and losses.
 Here are the things for which Schedule D (Form 1040) is used for:

-• Nonbusiness bad debts.
+- Non-business bad debts.

-• Capital gain distributions that have not been reported directly on the form 1040 (or any connected distributions of the capital gains that are not reported on the form 1040NR).
+- Capital gain distributions that have not been reported directly on the form 1040 (or any connected distributions of the capital gains that are not reported on the form 1040NR).

-• Gains from involuntary conversions of capital assets not held for profit or business (other than from theft or casualty).
+- Gains from involuntary conversions of capital assets not held for profit or business (other than from theft or casualty).

-• The exchange or sale of a capital asset that has not been reported on any other form or schedule.
+- The exchange or sale of a capital asset that has not been reported on any other form or schedule.

 How to file these forms?